MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Acknowledgment

 We use transformer blocks but fewer layers as the backbone of the decoder.
 For CIFAR-10, we use the patch size of 2, 4 for Tiny-ImageNet, and 16 for ImageNet-1K.
 Table~\ref{tab:model_parameter} shows the hyperparameters of decoder architectures.
 For different ViT architectures, we use the transformer blocks of the respective architectures to build the encoder.

-\section{Details of Training Hyperparameters}
+\subsection{Details of Training Hyperparameters}

 In Tables~\ref{tab:pretraining_parameter} and~\ref{tab:finetune_parameter}, we provide the default hyperparameters used in our experiments.
-In addition, we use different patch sizes for different datasets: patch size 2 for CIFAR-10, 4 for Tiny-ImageNet, and 16 for ImageNet-1K.
+We use different patch sizes for different datasets: patch size 2 for CIFAR-10, 4 for Tiny-ImageNet, and 16 for ImageNet-1K.
 Using smaller patch sizes increases the time consumption when calculating self-attention, but MIMIR pre-training discards 75\% patches, making it still efficient.

-\textbf{Hardware.} Experiments are performed on a single machine with 4 RTX A6000 (48GB) and 4 RTX A5000 (24GB) GPUs, CUDA 12.0.
+Due to the depth and comparatively small embedding size of CaiT, we use a different drop path and layer-wise decay when fine-tuning (for ImageNet-1K).
+For CaiT-XXS24, we use 0.95 and 0.15 as layer-wise decay and dropout, and 0.85 and 0.35 for CaiT-S36.
+We also apply the stochastic depth decay rule~\cite{10.1007/978-3-319-46493-0_39} to CaiT.
+CaiT-S36 models are only fine-tuned for 50 epochs due to time consumption, and it is sufficient to get superior results.
+The batch size to fine-tune CaiT is 512 due to the limitation of GPU memory.
+Other hyperparameters are consistent with Tables~\ref{tab:pretraining_parameter} and~\ref{tab:finetune_parameter}.